encoredev/examples/trello-clone/README.md

 ## Running locally

-To run the application, make sure you have Docker installed and running.
-This is required to locally run Encore applications with SQL databases.
+Before running the application, make sure you have synced the project dependencies by running `go mod tidy` and that Docker is installed and running.
+Docker is required when running Encore applications locally that uses SQL databases.

+To start the Encore application, run:

 ```bash
 encore run